ppy/osu-wiki/wiki/osu!_File_Formats/Osu_(file_format)/en.md

 SliderMultiplier (Decimal) specifies a multiplier for the slider velocity.
 The reference velocity at slider multiplier = 1 is 100 osu!pixels per beat.
 A slider multiplier of 2 would yield a velocity of 200 osu!pixels per beat.
 The default slider multiplier is 1.4 when the property is omitted.

-TODO: SliderTickRate (Decimal) is the number of ticks per beat.
+SliderTickRate (Decimal) is the number of ticks per beat.
 It defaults to 1 tick per beat.

 Events
 ------